Feature

 Access Controls

-Control exactly who can access your secrets and under what conditions.
-Passcodes, email OTP, allow lists, deny lists, expiration rules, and view limits — layered to fit your workflow.
+Control who can open a share, fill a request, or view a submission, and under what conditions.
+Passcodes, email OTP, allow lists, deny lists, expiration rules, and view limits, all layered to fit the workflow.

 Email OTP verification

-Require recipients to verify their email address with a one-time code before accessing the secret.
+Require people to verify their email with a one-time code before they can open a share or fill a request.

 Passcode protection

-Add a passcode layer that recipients must enter separately from the link itself.
+Add a passcode that must be entered separately from the link — before a share is revealed or a request can be filled.

 Allow lists